-Election Gift For Florida?
-Trump Poised To Approve Drug Imports From Canada - WUSF Public Media | Tampa NPR, Local News Coverage
+Election Gift for Florida?
+Trump Poised to Approve Drug Imports From Canada - WUSF Public Media | Tampa NPR, Local News Coverage

 Industry experts say Florida is likely to be the first state to win federal approval for a drug importation plan — something that could occur before the November election.

-“Approving Florida would feel like the politically astute thing to do,” said Mara Baer, a Colorado-based health consultant who has worked with Florida on its importation proposal.
+“Approving Florida would feel like the politically astute thing to do,” said Mara Baer, a health consultant who has worked with Colorado on its importation proposal.

 Ben England, CEO of FDAImports, a consulting firm in Glen Burnie, Maryland, said the OMB typically has 60 days to review final rules, although he expects this one could be completed before Nov.
 3 and predicted there’s a small chance it could get finalized and Florida’s request approved by then.
 “It’s an election year, so I do see the current administration trying to use this as a talking point to say ‘Look what we’ve accomplished,’” he said.